paleobot/pbot-dev/Field definitions/OTU fields.md

 * Info: Additional clades to which the taxon belongs, other than already listed in other fields (e.g., tracheophytes, eudicots).
 Enter multiple clades separated by commas.

 ## End Taxonomy* Accordion

-### OTU quality index*:
-* Entry type: Select from the following list of options: high, medium, low.
-* Consideration: certainty level of a taxonomic assignment (e.g., what family/genus/etc) should be written into the notes with explanation.
-* PBot: not in PBot yet
-* dwc:
-* Info: Indicates the author’s confidence level that this OTU represents a valid distinct taxon.
-For example, how confident are you that this is a real OTU?
-Are there enough diagnostic characters?
-Uncertainty in the taxonomic assignment (e.g., what family/genus/etc) should be written into the notes with explanation. [we need to work on this definition to include examples]

 ### Notes:
 * PBot: not in PBot yet